 During his physician assistant training, Nicholas completed clinical rotations throughout Montana, Wyoming and North Dakota.
 Prior to joining St. Peter’s Health, Nicholas worked as an orthopaedic physician assistant in an orthopaedic urgent care clinic in Billings.
 He has also previously worked as a mental health technician at Shodair Children’s Hospital and as a medical assistant at Helena Urgent Care.
+He is certified by the National Committee on Certification of Physician Assistants.

 In his free time, Nicholas enjoys hunting, fishing and climbing.